VegaDeftwing/opinionatedguide/Blog/HCI2.md

 Even with all the power that using QMK gives and all the configuration options exposed in the MC6's config editor, they lack one big thing: **Context sensitivity.**

 Essentially, if my inputs are limited, there's a limited number of solutions.
 The MC6 does offer multiple pages of inputs by stepping on two buttons at once to either page up or page down, but that's not as good as just sending messages to the device to let it know that I've switched what I'm doing and that it should switch it's active page/profile/whatever accordingly, the problem there is that has to be set up manually.
 With context sensitivity in theory devices could change the way they behave to be optimal for what you're working on.
 Right now I have the Stinky Footboard set to control media playback (⏯️, ⏭️, ⏮️, 🔇) but that's currently *all* it is set to, and that seem like a bit of a waste.
 Sure, I could set up multiple profiles, but without them being context aware that's a bit of a moot point.
 And, alright, I think the original driver software for it as well as the software for most of my 'gaming' peripherals supports checking what the running program is, but that seems like a really bad solution and instead should be something the OS handles by letting the devices send generic button up/down events and doing ALL of the mapping in software.

+The other relevant point would be the ability for inter-peripheral communication - basically, your mouse should be able to 'talk' to your keyboard and vis-versa.
+This becomes a bit redundant if as mentioned above all the mapping and meaning of buttons is defined in software, but the point would be that a key-combo could change your mouse's DPI, or holding a button on your mouse could put your keyboard into a one-handed mode.

 **Pen Tablets**